whamcloud/Online-Help/docs/Install_Guide/ig_ch_02_introduction.md

 Specification presented in this guide.

-If you are creating a Lustre file system that will use OpenZFS as the backend, see the guide _Lustre Installation and Configuration using Integrated Manager for Lustre software and OpenZFS_.
+If you are creating a Lustre file system that will use OpenZFS as the backend, see the guide Lustre Installation and Configuration using Integrated Manager for Lustre software and OpenZFS.

 ## What is Integrated Manager for Lustre software Software?